Cruising Fiji: A Tropical Destination

 Fiji Ports: Destinations for Your Fiji Holiday

 The capital city of Fiji, Suva, is the main port and is also home to the University of the South Pacific and the Fiji School of Medicine.
 This city is known for its lush gardens and abundance of restaurants and places to satisfy your shopping needs.
 For those who want to enjoy some shopping while getting better acquainted with the local culture, the city markets are ideal.
 Locals and visitors regularly frequent such markets to buy crafts and fresh produce.
-Cruise ships will dock fairly close to town and it should only take 5 to 10 minutes to walk from the dock to the city centre.
+Ships cruising Fiji will dock fairly close to town and it should only take 5 to 10 minutes to walk from the dock to the city centre.

 The main transport hub in Fiji is located in Nadi.
 Here you will find an International Airport that offers a really good infrastructure as well as various forms of entertainment for visitors.
 The city of Nadi and its port on Denarau Island, Port Denarau, are quite popular for those who wish to enjoy a day trip to one of the outer islands.
 The drive from Nadi to the port takes about 10 minutes and public buses are usually readily available.